MBAS-6800: The Economics of Sports (3 hours)

 MBAS-6810: The Essentials of the Law in Sports (3 hours)

 This course introduces legal issues and professional ramifications in the field of sports management through the examination of regulations, government intervention and ethically pertinent scenarios.
 This course allows learners to acquire a thorough understanding of legal considerations, which affect the interaction of league officials and athletes, their professional behavior, and what laws are established to protect their rights and assure they are accountable for their actions.
-Cross-Listed: SPML-6010.
+Cross-Listed: SPML-6010 and SPML-7050.

 MBAS-6815: Level the Playing Field: Diversity in Sports (3 hours)